icons8/lunacy-docs/docs/interface_new.md

 The canvas is your working area.
 Add layers to it and place them wherever you want.

 If you need to work within certain boundaries, add <a href="https://lunacy.docs.icons8.com/basics/#frames" target="_blank">frames</a> to the canvas.
-To position layers and frames more precisely, you can add rulers, guides, and grids.
+To position layers and frames more precisely, you can add <a href="https://lunacy.docs.icons8.com/basics/#rulers">rulers</a>, <a href="https://lunacy.docs.icons8.com/basics/#guides">guides</a>, and <a href="https://lunacy.docs.icons8.com/basics/#grids">grids</a>.

-Read in detail about working with the canvas in the <a href="https://lunacy.docs.icons8.com/basics" target="_blank">basics</a> section.
+Read in detail about working with the canvas in the <a href="https://lunacy.docs.icons8.com/basics" target="_blank">Basics</a> section.

 ## [Layer list](#layer-list)

 Open it by clicking on the **Layers** content tab.
-It will display the the layers on the current page:
+It will display the layers on the current page:

 <embed type="image/svg+xml" alt="layer_list" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PuPEDNTYvEKC5atXX-ylxQ.svg" width="844" />

 Press <embed type="image/svg+xml" alt="smart_layer_list" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/3uDOUlA760igh6dc4pOLLg.svg" width=16 /> to toggle the **Smart Layer list**, which displays only the layers you currently see on the canvas.
-It's convenient for tracking and locating lost layers in very large documents.
+It's convenient when you want to see only the layers you're working on in the Layer list.

 Lunacy automatically assigns names to new layers and layer groups.
 You can always rename them if you like.